Eloy2/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used as a security measure.
+It is stored on the client side.
+It is used to identify a user and make sure he/she has access to a certain page.
+If the user has the token store on his/her machine then he/she will have access to the page he/she is navigating to.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Well from what I learned in this unit.
+I can check in my web app to make sure that the user has a specific token within his/her machine.
+If he/she does not have the token then he/she will be redirected to a login screen so that he/she can login and verify that he/she has access to the information.

 - [ ] Describe how web servers work.

+Web servers usually run on a machine dedicated to running the server software.
+A server serves data to a user upon request.
+It can also check and make sure a user has access to the information he/she is requesting.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create -> POST
+Read -> GET
+Update -> PUT
+Delete -> DELETE

 ## Project Set Up